zxchow/Missing_data_imputation/README.md

 # Missing_data_imputation

-This repository implements six different data imputation approaches and compares the performances in imputating 5-minutes HSI data.
+This repository implements six different data imputation approaches in tensorflow 2.7.0 and compares the performances in imputating 5-minutes HSI data.

 The following approaches are included:
 1. MRNN.py: "Estimating Missing Data in Temporal Data Streams Using Multi-directional Recurrent Neural Networks"